CristianCiubancan/AltDragon/README.md

 - `emit(eventName, ...args)`: Emit an event
 - `log(message, level)`: Log a message to the console
 - `getVersion()`: Get the core version

-## Hot Reloading

-The hot reload system watches for file changes in the `src` directory and automatically:

-1. Recompiles the changed files
-2. Syncs the compiled files to the resources directory
-3. Triggers a resource reload in the AltV server

-This allows for rapid development without having to restart the server.

 ## License